Skip to content

 FAQ

 What's the best area to stay in Beijing for first-time visitors?
-Dongcheng District wins despite higher accommodation costs.
-You'll walk to the Forbidden City and Lama Temple instead of spending 40+ minutes and 15+ yuan each way on subway rides.
-The 200-300 yuan nightly premium pays for itself within two days through eliminated transport costs and maximized sightseeing time.
+Dongcheng District, without much debate.
+You walk to the Forbidden City and Lama Temple instead of spending 40+ minutes and ¥15+ each way on the subway.
+The nightly premium of ¥200–300 over outer districts pays for itself within two days through eliminated transport and the time you get back for actual sightseeing.
+Find the full breakdown of where to stay in Beijing by area and budget.

 City guides by email